soumyamittal/soumyamittal.github.io/_pages/index.md

 Hello!

-I am currently a senior yield and diagnostics engineer at [Qualcomm Technologies Inc.](https://www.qualcomm.com/home), San Diego, California, USA.
+I am currently a senior lead engineer at [Qualcomm Technologies Inc.](https://www.qualcomm.com/home), Bengaluru, India.
 My interests lie at the intersection of semiconductor diagnostics, yield management, data science and machine learning.
 I lead the development of scan diagnostics methodologies and logic yield ramp of groundbreaking Snapdragon products.

 I graduated with a PhD from [Department of Electrical and Computer Engineering](https://www.ece.cmu.edu/) at [Carnegie Mellon University (CMU)](https://www.cmu.edu/), USA in 2020 under the guidance of [Prof. Shawn Blanton](https://www.actl.ece.cmu.edu/).
 I pioneered the use of machine learning to enhance logic diagnosis algorithms, and, consequently, accelerate failure analysis and yield learning.